Evaluating a Sales Assessment Vendor

 - Did the developer use an independent third party to confirm predictive validation?

-*We actually found one test developer that used truck drivers as a test population to validate its sales assessment.
+*We found one test developer that used truck drivers as a test population to validate its sales assessment.
 This is just a useless reference population.
 If you don’t get the tech manual, you’ll never know the truth behind the assessments’ development.

 Establishing the Criteria for Your Ideal Sales Candidate Assessment